Paulkelvin/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Task7: a function that prints the last digit of a number.
 - Task8: a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59
 - Task9: a function that prints the 9 times table, starting with 0.
+-Task10: a function that adds two integers and returns the result.